-(E) The Developer has obtained a "Certification of the Certification of the ication of Tenant Eligibility," i n the form provided as EX HIBIT B to the Declaration, from each Tenant named in (D) above, and l each such Certificate is b eing maintained by the Developer in its records with n respect to t he Project.
-Attached hereto is the most recent "Certification of Te nant Eligibility" f for each Tenan t named in (D) above who signed such a Certification since • , the date or which the last "Certificate of Continuing Program Compliance" was filed with the Authority by the Developer.
+(E) The Developer has obtained a "Certification of Tenant Eligibility," in the form provided as EXHIBIT B to the Declaration, from each Tenant named in (D) above, and each such Certificate is being maintained by the Developer in its records with respect to the Project.
+Attached hereto is the most recent "Certification of Tenant Eligibility" for each Tenant named in (D) above who signed such a Certification since , , the date on which the last "Certificate of Continuing Program Compliance" was filed with the Authority by the Developer.

-- (F) In renting the residential units in the Project, the Developer has not given preference to any particular group or class of persons (except for persons who qualify as Qualifying Tenants); and none of the units listed in (D) above have been rented for occupancy entirely by students, no one of which is entitled to file a joint return for federal income tax purposes.
-All of the residential units in the Project have been rented pursuant to a written lease. - (G) The information provided in this "Certificate of Continuing Program Compliance" is accurate and complete, and the Developer has no actual knowledge that any of the information provided herein, or in any "Certification of Tenant Eligibility" obtained from the Tenants named herein, is inaccurate or incomplete in any respect. - (H) The Project is in continuing compliance with the Declaration. - (I) The Developer certifies that as of the date hereof at least of the residential dwelling units in the Project are occupied or held open for occupancy by Qualifying Tenants, as defined and provided in the Declaration.
+(F) In renting the residential units in the Project, the Developer has not given preference to any particular group or class of persons (except for persons who qualify as Qualifying Tenants); and none of the units listed in (D) above have been rented for occupancy entirely by students, no one of which is entitled to file a joint return for federal income tax purposes.
+All of the residential units in the Project have been rented pursuant to a written lease.

+(G) The information provided in this "Certificate of Continuing Program Compliance" is accurate and complete, and the Developer has no actual knowledge that any of the information provided herein, or in any "Certification of Tenant Eligibility" obtained from the Tenants named herein, is inaccurate or incomplete in any respect.

+(H) The Project is in continuing compliance with the Declaration.

+(I) The Developer certifies that as of the date hereof at least of the residential dwelling units in the Project are occupied or held open for occupancy by Qualifying Tenants, as defined and provided in the Declaration.

-IN WITNESS WHEREOF, I have he, 20 ereunto affixed my signature, on behalf of the Developer, on DC-OV MINNETONKA, LLC, a Minnesota limited liability company By: Marsh Development, LLC, a Minnesota limited liability company Its: Manager By: Name: Anne T. Behrendt Its: President
+IN WITNESS WHEREOF, I have hereunto affixed my signature, on behalf of the Developer, on , 20.

+DC-OV MINNETONKA, LLC, a Minnesota limited liability company

+By: Marsh Development, LLC, a Minnesota limited liability company Its: Manager